 What’s the Importance of Chatbots and AI Technology in CX?

-Many businesses still believe that the best way to go about customer engagement and support is through human interaction.
+Many businesses still believe that the best way to go about customer engagement and support is through human interaction for a better customer support improvement.
 In an ideal world, they would have been right.
 However, having enough staff to deal with all the pre and post-purchase queries is labor and resource-intensive as well as unscalable.

 The good news is not every customer expects you to have a human agent readily available at all times.
 In fact, overwhelming, 86% of consumers expect online self-service options (Microsoft).
 Rather than human interactions, people put emphasis on 24-hour service.
 When they can’t do this, they get frustrated and start looking for what they need elsewhere.